 Firstly, apps are never finite products, and the more complex they are the more maintenance they need on a daily basis.
 Secondly, an app’s main goal is to serve your business in one way or another, and even if you’re not planning to charge for the app directly, you need to have the money and revenue elements in mind.
 If you haven’t, it probably means you haven’t heard about the Business Model Canvas either, so it’s a good idea to start there.

-6. Not having a marketing and promotion strategy
+6. Not having a marketing and promotion strategy of your app

 You’re done with the product but you haven't taken the time to plan what comes after.